-The Cold War was a period of intense ideological and political tension between the United States and the Soviet Union that lasted from the end of World War II until the early 1990s.
-Throughout this period, Berlin, the capital city of Germany, played a vital role and became one of the most significant battlegrounds of the Cold War.
+Cold war was a state of high political rivalry and focus between two parties United States and the former Soviet Union after world war two until early 1990s.
+During this time, Berlin-the capital of Germany-occupied a key position, and turn into one of the most intense theaters of the Cold War.

 The Division of Berlin

-Following World War II, Germany was divided into four occupation zones controlled by the victorious Allies: the United States, the Soviet Union, Great Britain, and France.
-Berlin, although located entirely within the Soviet zone, was similarly divided into four sectors, each controlled by one of the Allied powers.
+Following World War II, Germany was divided into four occupation zones controlled by the victorious Allies: the USA, the USSR, Great Britain and France.
+Berlin also was situated in the Soviet zone and was also divided into the four sectors each occupied by one of the Allies.

-Over time, ideological differences and political tensions grew between the Allies, leading to the formal establishment of two separate German states: the Federal Republic of Germany (West Germany) and the German Democratic Republic (East Germany) in 1949.
+Over time, ideological differences and political tensions grew between the Allies, leading to the formal establishment of two separate German states: east and west Germany in 1949 by that name of the Federal Republic of Germany and The German Democratic Republic.

-This division extended to Berlin, where the contrast between the political and economic systems of the two German states became significantly apparent.
-West Berlin was a capitalist stronghold, closely aligned with the Western Allies, while East Berlin was a socialist state controlled by the Soviet Union.
+This division also grew up to the extent that even in Berlin the political and economic structure of the two German states looked quite different.
+While, the West Berlin was a capitalist city yying for support of the western Allies and the East Berlin was a socialist city dominated by the Soviet communists.

 The Berlin Wall